 Freshman Elective: Crafts: Ideas, Objects, Traditions

-This course offers students a hands-on studio experience in four major studios with six of CIA’s most experienced faculty.
-Through a variety of materials and processes used in the Ceramics, Glass, and Jewelry and Metals department, students can examine the potential for two-dimensional image, three-dimensional form, and the Cultural importance of craft.
+This course offers students a hands-on studio experience in three major studios.
+Through a variety of materials and processes used in the Ceramics, Glass, and Jewelry + Metals departments, students can examine the potential for two-dimensional image, three-dimensional form, and the cultural importance of craft.
 During this class you will be introduced to and familiarize yourself with each of these disciplines while gaining valuable hands-on skills in diverse materials and design approaches.
-Offered spring.
+Offered fall.

 Freshman Elective: Design

 Course No. FNDN 140D Credits: 3.0

 Collaborate with others, create a unique design, use it!
 This course offers an introduction to Graphic Design, Industrial Design and Interior Architecture.
 The semester will focus on a project inspired by Frank Lloyd Wright and will involve designing, documenting and building ‘overnight outdoor micro dwellings.’
 The project is based on the experience of Wright’s students at Taliesin West in the 1930s, who built their own living space based on the materials available and environmental conditions.
 Specific course content will include knowledge and skill that is important to each individual discipline, including conducting research, sketching, visual documentation and communication, graphic design basics, prototyping and teamwork.

 The course faculty intend for a culminating semester experience to include using the structure during an overnight event.
 Offered fall.